Are you an author or publisher who would like their book reviewed? Please read below for more!

 Please be aware, by requesting a review you understand that all my opinions are 100% my own.
 I will never mean to be harmful to the book, author, or publisher, and, if I don’t like the book odds are I won’t post a review of it so as to not damage the book’s reputation.
 I also reserve the right to refuse a review request should I not be interested in the book’s plot or genre.

 Who can request a review?

 The author or publisher can contact me.
 I’m open to requests from either.
-Just be aware, if you are requesting a review you should be ready to send me a copy of the book.
+Just be aware, that if you are requesting a review you should be ready to send me a copy of the book.
 I am willing to read Advanced Reader Copies (ARCs) and published books.
-I might accept e-books, depending on the situation – I am aware some authors self publish and don’t do physical book copies.

 Will you accept self-published author work?

 Yes!
 I am more than happy and excited to read and review indie authors or small press published work as much as I am to read and review bigger authors.
-Just be aware, while I do accept self-published author work, and if you don’t publish it for sale in physical copies will accept an e-book format, it should be edited as if it were being traditionally published.
+Just be aware, I do hold indie and small press books to the same standard of editing that I do traditional publishers.

 Fantasy – High Fantasy, Urban Fantasy, Paranormal Fantasy, Fairytale Retellings

 Science Fiction (SciFi)

 Erotica – but there should be a plot to the story past the sex